 Kahlo and Rivera were active communists befriended Leon Trotsky during the late 1930′s, after he fled Norway to Mexico to receive political asylum from the Soviet Union.
 Trotsky lived initially with Rivera and then at Kahlo’s home, and they had an affair.

 Frida created almost 200 works, paintings, drawings and sketches related to her experiences from life, of her pain and her turbulent love relationship 55 of which are self-portraits.

 “I paint flowers so they will not die.”

 Her former home, The Blue House (La Casa Azul) since 1958 has been maintained at a museum.
-A visit to the Museo Frida Kahlo is real back in time.
-Numerous personal things, number of her works of art are displayed throughout the house and it all as she left it.
+A visit to the Museo Frida Kahlo is real journey back in time.
+Numerous personal things and number of her art works are displayed throughout the house and it all as she left it.
 Visitors have a filling she still lives there.